A 34-year-old plane is at the center of the UPS crash

 Jet built in 1991

 The jet that crashed was a McDonnell Douglas MD-11F that was manufactured in 1991, according to the Aviation Safety Network.
 This model has been a “workhorse in the cargo industry for years, but it had gained a reputation as an aircraft that was behind the times,” said USA Today.
 The MD-11 started as a passenger jet, but that ended more than a decade ago “due to its high fuel and maintenance costs.”
-But it has remained a common model for cargo companies, including UPS.
+It has remained a common model for cargo companies, including UPS.

 McDonnell Douglas dealt with longstanding financial issues in the 1990s before merging with Boeing.
 It “built only 200 aircraft between 1998-2000 before discontinuing the MD-11,” said the Louisville Courier Journal.
 The MD-11s are an “older design.
 They’re not as fuel-efficient.
 They require more maintenance than later-generation airplanes,” said John Cox, the founder of aviation consultancy Safety Operating Systems, to USA Today.
-They also have kind of a reputation of being a hard airplane to land,” said Ross “Rusty” Aimer, the CEO of Aero Consulting Experts, to the outlet.
+They also “have kind of a reputation of being a hard airplane to land,” said Ross “Rusty” Aimer, the CEO of Aero Consulting Experts, to the outlet.

 The Week